Emmy Awards 2022: See the full list of winners – KION546

 By Scottie Andrew, CNN

-The 74th Emmy Awards, celebrating the best in television, are being presented.
+The 74th Emmy Awards, celebrating the best in television, were presented Monday in Los Angeles.

-See below for the full list of winners, which is being updated throughout the night.
+“The White Lotus,” “Ted Lasso” and “Succession” picked up some of the biggest awards of the night.
+(HBO, Warner Bros.
+Television and CNN are all owned by Warner Bros.
+Discovery.)

 Outstanding drama series